 Where should I go on holiday if I’m single?

 Where shouldn't you go!
 If you can find the right package that offers the right experiences, there's no limit to the places you can visit.
 You'll also be able to find plenty of cheap holidays if you're single and over 60, and a wide range of singles holidays across the UK if you'd rather stay closer to home.

 That said, some favourite destinations crop up again and again.
 This can be reassuring if this is your first singles holiday or if you'd prefer to go to a place that's known within the solo traveller circuit.
 The thought of turning up somewhere and being surrounded by couples and families may not be the best thing after all.

 Here are a few ideas that may float your boat and help you along your way.
 Just remember that prices are subject to change*, and this is a guide only:

-- Culture trips to Greece – yes, the Greek islands are often associated with romance, and they draw hordes of families every year.
+Yes, the Greek islands are often associated with romance, and they draw hordes of families every year.
 Still, there's more to these destinations than their beauty.
 If history and archaeology is your thing, you can swot up on this in the bucketload with a guided trip.
 Their beauty and well-developed tourist scene means that there are resorts and tours of every kind.
 The single traveller can easily book the right tour and feel at home while being a refreshing amount of actual miles away from it.
-Prices vary, but you can often book a two-week solo trip to Crete from around £4,000 to include food and accommodation,
+Prices vary, but you can often book a two-week solo trip to Crete from around £4,000 to include food and accommodation.